AlexOberhofer/SDL2-GNUBoy/README.md

 The GNUBoy core is extremely fast and portable.
 Porting documentation can be found in the docs folder.

 ### Repository Directory
-  - /lib - Libary Code
+  - /lib - Library Code
   - /sys - System dependent code
   - /src - Core emulator logic
   - /include - GNUBoy Header files